Table of Contents

 5.9 Liberty Protection Safeguards

 In July 2018, the government published a Mental Capacity (Amendment) Bill which will see Deprivation of Liberty Safeguards replaced by the Liberty Protection Safeguards (LPS).
 This passed into law in May 2019.
 Under Liberty Protection Safeguards, there will be a streamlined process to authorise deprivations of liberty.
-It is anticipated that Liberty Protection Safeguards will go live in April 2022.
+It is expected that Liberty Protection Safeguards will be implemented during 2023.

 6. Recognising Safeguarding Concerns